istana/sos-sso/README.md

 While the software is fit for production use, there are some things which needs improvement:

 - authorization for users connected via freeRADIUS.
-The first generation of software of this idea had it.
-Requires communication with wifi access points
+Requires communication with wifi access points (ssh+iptables)
-- pair RADIUS users, DHCP requests with MAC addresses to track their devices use/abuse
+- pair RADIUS users, DHCP requests and MAC addresses to track their devices use/abuse
 - more automated tests
-- better handling of non-ideal states like changing uid or username should chown and chmod his home directory, quota, samba, ...
+- better handling of non-ideal states like changing uid or username should chown and chmod his home directory, quota (uses username), samba (also uses username), ...
 - resolve many less important TODOs
 - some strings are hard coded in Slovak language
 - mail and wifi groups are hardcoded
 - use management group from config (username generation from fullname)
-- somehow test sosssoroot automatically
+- somehow test sosssoroot and system integration automatically (QEMU)
 - do something with currently unused tables from freeRADIUS
-- create separate user and rights for standard libnss (password to SQL is exposed to other shell users)
+- create separate user and rights for standard libnss (password to SQL is exposed to other shell users - for now you should restrict access to shell, i.e. set rssh for users)
+- respect active/inactive user for Samba